Information Extraction from Documents using the Trustworthy Language Model

 texts_with_prompt = [prompt_template + text[:10000] for text in pdf_texts]

-TLM will return a list of dictionaries, with each dictionary containing the corresponding response and corresponding trustworthiness score, which quantifies how confident you can be that the response is correct.
+TLM will return a list of dictionaries, with each dictionary containing the corresponding response and trustworthiness score, which quantifies how confident you can be that the response is correct.

 tlm_response = tlm.prompt(texts_with_prompt)